mocobeta/embcli/packages/embcli-cohere/README.md

 # get an embedding for an input text by embed-v4.0 model with input_type=search_query.
 emb embed -m embed-v4 "Embeddings are essential for semantic search and RAG apps." -o input_type search_query

+# get an embedding for an input text by embed-v4.0 model with embedding_type=uint8.
+emb embed -m embed-v4 "Embeddings are essential for semantic search and RAG apps." -o embedding_type uint8

 # calculate similarity score between two texts by embed-v4.0 model. the default metric is cosine similarity.
 emb simscore -m embed-v4 "The cat drifts toward sleep."
 "Sleep dances in the cat's eyes."